juancastillo0/wasm_run/README.md

 However, in web browsers there is no support for the [WAT](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) format and other queries that you may perform over the WASM modules on native platforms.
 For example, WASM [function type definitions](https://github.com/WebAssembly/js-types/blob/main/proposals/js-types/Overview.md) (arguments and results) are not provided in most browsers.
 If you what these features, you may use the compiled WASM module.

 We use the [wasm-feature-detect JavaScript library](https://github.com/GoogleChromeLabs/wasm-feature-detect) for feature detection in the browser.
-To use this functionality in Dart web applications you will need to add the following script (not necessary for Flutter):
+To use this functionality in Dart web applications you will need to add the following script to your html (not necessary for Flutter):

 ```html
 <script src="https://unpkg.com/wasm-feature-detect/dist/umd/index.js"></script>